sidhavratha/boo/README.md

  -h,--help                                    show help.

- -l,--list                                    List all YAML files specified by -d
-                                              or -f
+ -l,--list                                    Return a list of instances applicable
+                                              to the identifier provided..
+--procedure <platform> <component> <action>   Execute actions. 'list'
+                                              is for all actions that
+                                              available to use.
+--procedure-arguments <arglist>               Arguments to pass to the
+                                              procedure call.
+Example:
+                                              '{"backup_type":"increme
+                                              ntal"}'
+--procedure-instances <instanceList>          Comma-separated list of
+                                              component instance
+                                              names. 'list' to show
+                                              all available component
+                                              instances.
+--procedure-step-size <size>                  Percent of nodes to
+                                              preform procuedure on,
+                                              default is 100.
  --quiet                                      Silence the textual output.

  -r,--remove                                  Remove all deployed configurations
                                               specified by -d or -f

  --retry                                      Retry deployments of configurations
                                               specified by -d or -f

  -s,--status                                  Get status of deployments specified